knpuniversity/symfony3-upgrade/knpu/fix-deprecations-in-bundles.md

 KnpPaginatorBundle.

 But before you upgrade those, go back and refresh again.
-This time the page pulls from the cache, and that can sometimes cause slightly different deprecation notices.
+This time the page pulls from the cache, and that can sometimes cause different deprecation notices to show up.
 A-ha!

 > The class "Symfony\Bundle\AsseticBundle\Config\AsseticResource" is performing
 > resource checking through ResourceInterface::isFresh(), which is deprecated